lifestyle

 What Is Metformin

-Metformin is a medication that helps lower blood glucose levels.
-Like semaglutide, it is primarily prescribed for the treatment of type 2 diabetes mellitus.
+Metformin is a medication that helps lower blood glucose levels and is primarily prescribed for the treatment of type 2 diabetes mellitus.
+Like semaglutide, it is commonly used in diabetes care, though the two medications work very differently.

-While semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist, metformin belongs to a drug class called biguanides.
-Biguanides are oral diabetes medications that lower blood glucose levels.
+Semaglutide is a glucagon-like peptide-1 (GLP-1) receptor agonist, while metformin belongs to a class of medications called biguanides.
+Biguanides are oral diabetes medications that reduce liver glucose production and improve insulin sensitivity.

-The active compound in metformin is metformin hydrochloride, which is available by prescription in various forms under the brand names Axpinet, Diagemet, Glumetza, Glucient, Glucophage, Fortamet, Riomet, and Metabet.
+The active compound in metformin is metformin hydrochloride, which is available by prescription in immediate-release tablets, extended-release tablets, and an oral liquid.
+In the U.S., common brand names include Glucophage, Glucophage XR, Glumetza, Fortamet, and Riomet.

-The drug is available as tablets, a liquid to swallow, and dissolvable powder.
-Metformin is primarily used for lowering blood glucose levels in patients with type 2 diabetes mellitus, gestational diabetes, patients with prediabetes, and sometimes in women with polycystic ovary syndrome (PCOS) who have insulin resistance.
+Metformin is primarily used to manage blood glucose levels in people with type 2 diabetes and is also used off-label in individuals with prediabetes and in women with polycystic ovary syndrome (PCOS) who have insulin resistance.
+It may also be used in select cases of gestational diabetes when insulin is not appropriate.

 Discover the Types of GLP‑1 Drugs & Brands to compare how they align with metformin.